LORD-MicroStrain/mip_sdk/examples/c/5_series/gnss_ins/README.md

 ## GNSS Antenna Configuration

-***Please consult the device's user manual for more information on proper configuration of the antenna***</br>
+***Please consult the device's user manual for more information on proper configuration of the antenna***<br>
-This example requires a connected antenna with proper configuration and a clear sky view.</br>
+This example requires a connected antenna with proper configuration and a clear sky view.<br>
 The example configures antenna GNSS setup for enhanced navigation accuracy:

 | Translation     | Description                                             |